awesto/django-shop/docs/reference/cart-checkout.rst

 Cart and Checkout
 =================

-In **djangoSHOP** the cart's content is always stored inside the database.
+In **django-SHOP** the cart's content is always stored inside the database.
 In previous versions of the software, the cart's content was kept inside the session for anonymous users and stored in the database for logged in users.
 Now the cart is always stored in the database.
 This approach simplifies the code and saves some random access memory, but adds another minor problem: